Mythbusters123/blog.themyth.dev/content/future_workstation.md

 Thunderbolt docks, along with a new 1440p/4K monitor with a 165Hz refresh rate that will be an IPS or VA panel for maximum color accuracy.
-I already do have two monitors, which are measly 75Hz and TN panel, but they work as monitors, which would most likely go on the MacBooks for maximum productivity.
+I already do have two monitors, which are measly 75Hz and TN panel, but they work as monitors, which would most likely go on the MacBook for maximum productivity.

 ### Wait, Who Could Need More Than One Laptop? {.heading}